The-G-Man-Half-Life/PracticaNumero1ProgramacionFuncionalEnHaskell/README.md

-# Practica Número 1 - Programaión Funcional en Haskell
+# Practica Número 1 - Programación Funcional en Haskell

 This project contains several mathematical and usefull functions make with the basic operations in Haskell without libraries were imported, this is part of a curse of practical programming with pure educational porpuses.